 - Band is awarded from date of entry into the band.
-Or alternatively from the date evidence is supplied, when a change of circumstances is received. - If banding priority decreases, as a result of a change in circumstances, banding date goes from original Homesearch registration date. - If priority increases following a change of circumstances and then later on decreases after another change of circumstances, the banding date goes from the date the initial increase in priority occurred. - See Appendix 9 for further information on banding criteria. - See Section 42 in the Homesearch Policy for shortlisting criteria.
+Or alternatively from the date evidence is supplied, when a change of circumstances is received. - If banding priority decreases, as a result of a change in circumstances, banding date goes from original Homesearch registration date. - If priority increases following a change of circumstances and then later on decreases after another change of circumstances, the banding date goes from the date the initial increase in priority occurred. - See Appendix 9 for further information on banding criteria. - See Section 9 in the Homesearch Policy for shortlisting criteria.

-Appendix 1 - Rural Allocations Policy and Affordable Housing
+Appendix 1 - Rural Allocations Policy

+1. Purpose and application
-The purpose of the policy is to ensure that homes developed for local people are allocated as intended.
-This policy is to be used in addition to both Monmouthshire County Council's Common Allocations Policy (Homesearch Policy) and any other or succeeding allocations policy for letting of affordable housing in Monmouthshire.

-The Community Landlord requires assurance for its future business security that the local connection policy will not be allowed to cause empty properties.
-There is flexibility built into this policy to allow a broadening of both occupancy levels and geographical connection in order to allow properties to be tenanted swiftly and therefore ensure that the affordable housing resource is utilised.

-The Rural Allocations Policy will be used to allocate the first 10 homes or 80% of the available properties (whichever is greater) on all new housing sites and on all subsequent lettings of these properties (once identified via the first round of lettings) in rural areas of Monmouthshire other than:

-- The main settlements of Abergavenny, Caldicot, Chepstow, Monmouth and Usk (Abergavenny includes the waiting list areas of Mardy, Croesonen and Llanfoist - but not Llanellen and Govilon.
-The settlement of Monmouth includes the waiting list area of Wyesham) - The Severnside settlements of Magor, Undy and Rogiet.

-In exceptional circumstances where the number of properties available exceeds those covered by the Rural Allocations Policy, the Local Authority reserves the right to choose which properties that will be eligible for the Rural Allocations Policy.
+- 1.1 The purpose of the Rural Allocation Policy (RAP) is to ensure that affordable homes developed in rural Monmouthshire benefit local people in housing need and that allocation policies reflect this.
+This policy is to be used in addition to the Homesearch Policy or succeeding allocations policy for letting of affordable housing in Monmouthshire. - 1.2 The Community Landlord requires assurance for its future business security that the local connection policy will not be allowed to cause empty properties.
+There is flexibility built into this policy to allow a broadening of both occupancy levels and geographical connection in order to allow properties to be tenanted swiftly and therefore ensure that the affordable housing resource is utilised. - 1.3 The Rural Allocations Policy will be used to allocate the first 10 homes or 80% of the available properties (whichever is greater) on all new rural housing developments and on all subsequent lettings of these properties (once identified via the first round of lettings). - 1.4 The RAP applies to all rural areas of Monmouthshire.
+The areas not covered by the policy are listed below: - The main settlements of Abergavenny, Caldicot, Chepstow, Monmouth and Usk - The settlements of Croesonen, Llanfoist, Llantilio Pertholey and Mardy within Abergavenny - The settlement of Wyesham within Monmouth - The Severnside settlements of Magor, Rogiet and Undy - All areas within the Bannau Brycheiniog National Park1 including Clydach, Crucorney, Gilwern, Govilon and Llanelly Hill - 1.5 In exceptional circumstances where the number of properties available exceeds those covered by the Rural Allocations Policy, the Local Authority reserves the right to choose which properties that will be eligible for the Rural Allocations Policy.
 This decision will be made having due regard to the housing need and preferred mix of available properties to meet that need.

-Geographical Criteria
+2. Geographical Criteria

-The aim of this policy is to ensure that households with strong links to rural areas are given the opportunity to remain in these communities thus helping to maintain sustainability in the future.
-The local qualification will be based on villages within the Community Council boundary where the properties are located and then will cascade out to the immediately adjoining communities using community council boundaries.

-As there are some rural areas in Monmouthshire where development is unlikely due to land supply and topography, the Council reserves the right to widen qualification to a neighbouring Community Council on occasions where there is a proven local need.
+- 2.1 The aim of this policy is to ensure that households with strong links to rural areas aregiven the opportunity to remain in these communities thus helping to maintain sustainability in the future.
+The local qualification will be based on villages within the Community Council boundary where the properties are located and then will cascadeout to the immediately adjoining communities using community council boundaries. - 2.2 As there are some rural areas in Monmouthshire where development is unlikely due to land supply and topography, the Council reserves the right to widen qualification to a neighbouring Community Council on occasions where there is a proven local need.

-Under Occupation
+3. Under Occupation

-Priority will be given to applicants who have a local connection and who fully occupy a property in line with local housing allowance size criteria.
+3.1 Priority will be given to applicants who have a local connection and who fully occupy a property in line with local housing allowance size criteria.
 If there are no applicants meeting that criteria then one spare room may be accepted and two considered according to circumstances.
-Under occupation by two spare rooms will need to be approved by the Operational Sub Group or nominated by the Local Authority.
-In the case where there are more applications received that meet the rural housing lettings criteria than there are properties to allocate, these applications will then be assessed to the current Monmouthshire Common Allocations Policy.
+Under occupation by two spare rooms will not normally be allowed, however in exceptional circumstances this may be agreed by the Homesearch Partnership.

-Rural Housing Lettings Criteria
+4. Rural Housing Lettings Criteria